martinphellwig/CaTDD/READ_ME.txt

 In the above context, your project most likely already is packaged in a certain way and you probably already have included external modules in your package to prevent different install version to break your application.
-So just copy this package into the folder where the other third party software components are and import from there.
+So just copy the folder catdd into the folder where the other third party software components are and import from there.
 Please feel very discouraged to put this package in site-packages.

 How do I use it?